Child and therapist engaging in speech therapy at home.

 As your child grows up, there are many stages of development to look forward to, like walking, talking, and when your child starts playing with other children.
-These stages of development come at different times for each child and happens as a natural progression of growth.
+These stages come at different times for each child and happen as a natural progression of growth.

 As a parent, it can be hard to patiently wait while your child figures out how to communicate through speaking.
-Sometimes toddlers take more time to understand the ins and outs of the language, and how to replicate the speech patterns of their caregivers.
+Sometimes toddlers take more time to understand the ins and outs of language, and how to replicate the speech patterns of their caregivers.
 Learning a language is a big deal and requires consistency and patience on your part!
-Here are some tips to consider .
+Here are some tips to consider.

 1. Look for Talking Opportunities